ctrlw/osm4vr/README.md

 Open https://ctrlw.github.io/osm4vr/ in your VR device's browser and move around.
 With hand controllers (e.g. on the Quest) you can extend your arms and move them up and down to fly.
 Moving around also works in a regular 2d web browser (even on mobile), but flapping your wings is more fun.

+## Features
+* Supports both static geojson assets (e.g. downloads from OSM's Overpass API) and loading data dynamically while moving around
+* Components are easy to configure and can be used independently, e.g. to embed just a map or just buildings (see below)
+* A search box allows to find a place by name (using OSM's nominatim service)
+* Supports OSM simple 3d buildings (mostly), so e.g. the Berlin TV tower is more than just a column
+* You can use hand controllers to flap your wings in VR

 ## Limitations
-* Buildings are not actual 3d models, just the building footprint from OSM with the height taken from building:height if given, otherwise building:levels multiplied by 3 or a default value.
+* Buildings are not full 3d models.
+Some use [OSM's Simple 3d buildings spec](https://wiki.openstreetmap.org/wiki/Simple_3D_buildings) but most are just the building footprint with the height taken from `building:height` if given, otherwise `building:levels` multiplied by 3 or a default value.
 OSM has a list of other 3d viewers at https://wiki.openstreetmap.org/wiki/3D
 * The OpenStreetMap data comes from their public servers, so be gentle or setup your own servers
 * There's currently no dynamic unloading of data implemented, so loading more buildings while moving around may lead to performance issues or crashes
 * Controls are very rudimentary (flight is a crude approximation, other controls are partly usable)